t3chguy/Roundcube-SQL-Global-Address-Books/README.md

 This plugin is considered secure to use for the following reasons:

-* Security through Obscurity - The plugin uses a MySQL View instead of directly accessing the SQL Schema+Table because it means it is given no access to such things as User Hashes [Passwords] but it also means that the whole Plugin remains the same and the View Defines how it interacts with the Existing DB.
+* Security through Obscurity - The plugin uses a My/PgSQL View instead of directly accessing the SQL Schema+Table because it means it is given no access to such things as User Hashes [Passwords] but it also means that the whole Plugin remains the same and the View Defines how it interacts with the Existing DB.
 * Read Only MySQL View - The View containing Functions and SubQueries [Alias Support] means that the View is Read Only which is another layer of security between your Data and any Potential Damaging Code.
 * It uses the Internal Roundcube Address Book classes so if any bugs exist in them they will be patched accordingly, hopefully without breaking the functionality of this plugin.
 * This plugin features no accessible endpoints, it can be Modelled as a processing node, as it does not address the client directly.
 Ever.
 All the communication between DB -> Itself -> Client is managed and administered by the RoundCube Plugin Hooks+API.